SCAND 100 A Wi 26: Introduction To Scandinavian Culture

 Required Books

-All readings that are not part of the books assigned for the course are available as PDFs or linked readings on the Canvas course webpage.
+All readings that are not part of the books assigned for the course are available as linked readings or PDFs on the Canvas course webpage.
 If you have any challenges accessing the course materials, please email me at akn@uw.edu.

 Course Policies